groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 In the case of a problem or a vulnerability being identified it might be necessary to examine the verification logs, for either the name of a file or its MD5 signature as an indicator of compromission.
-The DSAS includes a serach dialog allowing matches log lines to be found. type the string value to be found in the verification logs as shown below and the next matching line will be highlighted.
+The DSAS includes a search dialog allowing matches log lines to be found. type the string value to be found in the verification logs as shown below and the next matching line will be highlighted.